malstrom72/QuickHashGen/README.md

 - `--no-zero-termination`: generate a lookup function that does not require the input strings to be zero-terminated.
 The resulting C template uses `strncmp` and expects the caller to supply the string length.
-- `--eval-test`: after a candidate expression is found, evaluate it on all input strings using the selected engine to verify that it maps each string to the expected index.
-Adds runtime but provides a safety check when modifying the algorithm.
+  - `--eval-test`: after a candidate expression is found, evaluate it on all input strings using the selected engine to verify that it maps each string to the expected index (primarily for testing).
-- `--force-eval`: use the `eval` engine instead of the default `Function` constructor when searching and testing.
+  - `--force-eval`: use the `eval` engine instead of the default `Function` constructor when searching and testing (primarily for testing).
 Mirrors the HTML interface’s "Use eval engine" checkbox and can influence performance depending on the environment.
 - `--bench`: run a simple benchmark comparing the `Function` constructor and `eval` engines after a solution is found.
 - `--seed N`: seed all internal randomness with a single 32-bit value for